evo42/directEditor/README.md

 directEditor
 ============

-jQuery editors for the directEdit.co project
+jQuery editors for the http://directEdit.co project